isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

   - lease age i.e. the difference between the creation or last modification time and the current time is computed (elapsed duration)

-  - if the ``cache-max-age`` is configured, it is compared with the age and too old leases are not reusable (this means that the value 0 for ``cache-max-age`` disables the lease cache feature)
+  - if ``cache-max-age`` is explicitly configured, it is compared with the age and leases that are too old are not reusable (this means that the value 0 for ``cache-max-age`` disables the lease cache feature)

-  - if the ``cache-threshold`` is configured and is between 0. and 1. it expresses the percentage of the lease valid lifetime which is allowed for the lease age.
-Values below and including 0. and values greater than 1. disable the lease cache feature.
+  - if ``cache-threshold`` is explicitly configured and is between 0.0 and 1.0, it expresses the percentage of the lease valid lifetime which is allowed for the lease age.
+Values below and including 0.0 and values greater than 1.0 disable the lease cache feature.

 In the example a lease with a valid lifetime of 2000 seconds can be reused if it was committed less than 500 seconds ago.
 With a lifetime